East Timor Hearts Fund was established in 2010, building on the volunteer work of cardiologist Dr Noel Bayley.

 Dr Bayley first visited Timor-Leste in 2000.
 He began to diagnose patients and use his networks in Australia to arrange treatment.
 In many cases, he personally paid for their airfares to Australia to ensure that they could receive the life-saving care they needed.

 In September 2010 Dr Bayley and a colleague in Timor-Leste went public about their unsuccessful attempts to find government funding to get two teenage patients, Flavia Lucilda Guterres and Ursula de Carvalho Soares, to Australia for heart valve procedures.
 He could hardly have anticipated the response.

-Within days of the story appearing in The Age and The Sydney Morning Herald, dozens of people tracked him down with offers of cash.
+Within days of the story appearing in The Age and The Sydney Morning Herald, dozens of people tracked him down with donations.
 These included elderly patients giving $50 from their pension cheques, ADF troops serving in Timor-Leste passing the hat around and well-off supporters making large individual contributions.

-The response was so overwhelming – with $13,000 pouring in during the first week alone – that St John of God Hospital, in Dr Bayley’s home town of Warrnambool, set up a special fund to receive the donations.
+The response was overwhelming.
+More than $13,000 poured in during the first week alone and a special fund was set up to receive the donations.